obalyuk87/fau-cen5035-node-azure-webapp/README.md

-# FAU CEN5035 Demo: Node.js WebApp in Azure with CI/CD
+# FAU CEN5035 Demo: Node.js WebApp in Azure

 ## Libraries Used